-- 5.18 A Councillor who would otherwise be precluded from participating in the consideration of a matter under this Part because they have a non-pecuniary conflict of interest in the matter is permitted to participate in consideration of the matter if: - a the matter is a proposal relating to:

-- i the making of a principal environmental planning instrument applying to the whole or a significant portion of the Council's area, or - ii the amendment, alteration or repeal of an environmental planning instrument where the amendment, alteration or repeal applies to the whole or a significant portion of the Council's area, and - b the non-pecuniary conflict of interest arises only because of an interest that a person has in that person's principal place of residence, and - c the Councillor discloses the interest they have in the matter that would otherwise have precluded their participation in consideration of the matter under this Part in accordance with clause 5.6. - 5.19 The Minister for Local Government may, conditionally or unconditionally, allow a Councillor who is precluded under this Part from participating in the consideration of a matter to be present at a meeting of the Council or Committee, to take part in the consideration or discussion of the matter and to vote on the matter if the Minister is of the opinion: - a that the number of Councillors prevented from voting would be so great a proportion of the whole as to impede the transaction of business, or - b that it is in the interests of the electors for the area to do so. - 5.20 Where the Minister exempts a Councillor from complying with a requirement under this Part under clause 5.19, the Councillor must still disclose any interests they have in the matter the exemption applies to, in accordance with clause 5.6.
+5.13 The Minister for Local Government may, conditionally or unconditionally, allow a Council Committee member who is precluded under this Part from participating in the consideration of a matter to be present at a meeting of the

+Committee, to take part in the consideration or discussion of the matter and to vote on the matter if the Minister is of the opinion that it is in the interests of the electors for the area to do so.

+5.14 Where the Minister exempts a Committee member from complying with a requirement under this Part under clause 5.13, the Committee member must still disclose any interests they have in the matter the exemption applies to, in accordance with clause 5.6.